ldn-softdev/jtc/README.md

 #### Quick usage guide:
 *run `jtc -g` for walk path explanations and additional usage examples*

-Consider a following JSON (a mockup of a bookmark storage), stored in a file `Bookmarks`:
+Consider a following JSON (a mockup of a bookmark container), stored in a file `Bookmarks`:
 ```
 {
 	"Bookmarks": [{